mulle-sde/mulle-sourcetree/README.md

 `--flat`     | Only the local sourcetree nodes are updated `--recurse`  | Subtrees of nodes are also updated `--share`    | Like recurse, but nodes with identical URLs are only fetched once

+Generally you will use the `--share` - the default - for minimal hassle.

 ## Commands